Pin it to your boards for later

 These days there are few Campgrounds and RV parks that allow to wash your rig but if you’re permitted to bust out the hose, bucket and sponge, watch your spray.
 On windy days, consider not washing because your water spray will no doubt blow over to your neighbor’s coach who probably had theirs washed the day prior or don’t need it blowing on them if they are sitting out at their own site or eating their meal.

 Now, if you want to raise eyebrows and impress your friends, use Waterless Wash Wax All that only takes a spray bottle and microfiber towels.

-Look, this isn’t Motel 6.
+Look, this isn’t Las Vegas nor is it the Motel 6.
 Most of your neighbors don’t take to lightly of bright lights beaming through their shades after hours.
 It’s okay to leave a small porch light on after hours in case you need to let Fido out or grab a smoke but geeze, don’t think lighting your site like a KISS concert or airplane runway is going to land you invitations for breakfast the next morning.
 You’re neighbors may want to stargaze so just be considerate and turn off the lights if you’re not out there.

 Remember when our parents told us to stay on the sidewalk and not to cut between people’s yards?
 Well, the same manners apply to campground or park sites.
 When RVers and Campers pay their site fees, they’re essentially paying for their own little yard.
 Site cutting can be interpreted as intrusive, speculative and rude.
 It’s disrupting to pet owners, meal times, etc.